 - e.
 Assist the applicant in assembling originals of the following documents for use on center: - 1.
 Copy of GED certificate or Official GED Test Scores - 2.
-Copy of acceptable HSD, or official high school transcripts indicating graduation, if applicable - 3.
+Copy of acceptable HSD or official high school transcripts indicating graduation, if applicable - 3.
 Social Security card - 4.
-Driver's license, if available - 5.
-Immigration and Naturalization Service (INS) alien registration card, if applicable - 6.
-Public assistance documentation, or Temporary Assistance for Needy Families (TANF), food stamps, if applicable - 7.
+Driver's license, if available

+- 5. Immigration and Naturalization Service (INS) alien registration card, if applicable - 6.
+Documentation of public assistance, Temporary Assistance for Needy Families (TANF), or food stamps, if applicable - 7.
 Medical insurance card, if available - 8.
 Immunization records